greenelab/onboarding/source/coding_and_software.rst

 of code review.
 Code review is handled through pull requests.
 The process is described briefly below.
 Feel free to ask for guidance if you are uncomfortable with the process.
+**We will revoke write access for failing to adhere to these rules.**

 1) Begin with your own repository where code has been committed.
 2) Create a pull request into the repository owned by Greenelab.
 3) Name potential reviewers for your pull request.